FlowForwarding/dobby_rest/README.md

 - results_filter - list of metadata keys to include in the metadata in the results.
 If not given or "all" (instead of a list), then all of the metadata is included.
 - match_terminal - do not follow links from an identifer that has metadata matching these key/value pairs.
 - result is a list of identifiers and links.
-- FIRST RELEASE implements only max_depth, traversal, and max_size.
+- FIRST RELEASE implements only max_depth and traversal.

 ###Example 7 - search response JSON
 ```